burakkcmn/burakkcmn/README.md

 **"Have any questions or want to discuss a project?
 I’m here to help!
 Whether it’s for freelance opportunities, consulting, or just to say hello, don’t hesitate to get in touch."**

 ---

-**"Great things in business are never done by one person; they’re done by a team of people."** – Steve Jobs